Health, safety and welfare

 Snow, ice and leaf clearance

-Snow and ice clearance will be carried out by the Works Staff under the direction of the Works Manager as soon as it becomes necessary.
+Snow and ice clearance will be carried out by the Works team under the direction of the Maintenance Operations Manager as soon as it becomes necessary.
 However out of hours clearance and salting is the responsibility of the Duty Porter who will put this into effect as soon as it becomes necessary.
 Please report any areas you consider to be a danger to the Lodge.
-Leaves will be cleared by the gardening staff.
+Leaves will be cleared by the gardening team.
 At Merifield, the Manager is responsible for snow, ice and leaf clearance.

 Snow and ice clearance policy